ER80S-D2 High-Strength MIG Wire for Structural Steel

 When should I use ER80S-D2 instead of ER70S-6?

-Use ER80S-D2 when the base metal has a yield strength above 50 ksi (such as A572 Gr.65, A514, or A517) and ER70S-6 would produce an undermatched weld.
-The 80,000 psi tensile strength of ER80S-D2 matches high-strength low-alloy (HSLA) steels.
+Use ER80S-D2 when the base metal has a yield strength above 50 ksi (such as A572 Gr.50-65 or A588) and ER70S-6 would produce an undermatched weld.
+The 80,000 psi tensile strength of ER80S-D2 matches HSLA steels up to approximately 65 ksi yield.
 For standard A36 or mild steel, ER70S-6 is sufficient and more cost-effective.

 What shielding gas should I use with ER80S-D2?